 Washington Wizards Odds

 The Washington Wizards are notorious for being one of the NBA’s lowest-achieving teams.
-Their most historic achievement was winning the NBA Championship in 1978 as the Washington Bullets with Hall of Famers Wes Unseld and Elvin Hayes leading the charge.
+The franchise’s greatest moment was winning the NBA Championship in 1978 as the Washington Bullets with Hall of Famers Wes Unseld and Elvin Hayes leading the charge.
+But that was long ago, and the current team has struggled in their effort to return to the top tier of NBA contenders.

-Long-time Wizards fans (and bettors) hope that their team can turn things around in the upcoming seasons and be legitimate contenders for the NBA crown once again.
-Here’s a complete look at how to bet on the Wizards online in Maryland, including tonight’s Wizards odds to the team’s odds to make the NBA Playoffs or win the NBA Finals.
+Long-time Wizards fans (and bettors) hope that their team can turn things around soon, and hopes are high things will improve going forward.
+Here’s a complete look at how to bet on the Wizards online in Maryland, including the latest Wizards odds to the team’s odds to make the NBA Playoffs or win the NBA Finals.

-See below for the best available odds for tonight’s Wizards game as posted at MD online sportsbooks.
+During the season, see below for the best available Wizards odds as posted at Maryland online sportsbooks.
 We also have the best NBA odds for the Wizards to advance to the NBA Playoffs or the NBA Finals plus top player props.

 Wizards NBA Finals odds